12 must-know blockchain trends for 2025 and beyond distributed ledger technology (DLT)

 History of blockchain

-The original idea for blockchain technology was contemplated decades ago.
+The original idea for blockchain technology was considered decades ago.
 A protocol similar to blockchain was first proposed in a 1982 dissertation by David Chaum, an American computer scientist and cryptographer.
 In 1991, Stuart Haber and W. Scott Stornetta expanded on the original description of a chain of blocks secured through cryptography.
 From this point on, various individuals began working on developing digital currencies.

 In 2008, a developer or group of developers working under the pseudonym Satoshi Nakamoto developed a white paper that established the model for blockchain, including the hash method used to timestamp blocks.
-In 2009, Satoshi Nakamoto implemented a blockchain using the Bitcoin currency.
+In 2009, Satoshi Nakamoto implemented a blockchain using the bitcoin currency.
 To this day, no one knows for sure who Satoshi Nakamoto is.

 Some specific early examples of enterprise applications include the following: